 A weekly parenting training program for incarcerated fathers at Walker State Prison and Atlanta Transitional Center.

-Seeks to improve the well being of rescue dogs and prisoners by bringing together shelter dogs and juveniles serving adult sentences to make a positive difference in both the dogs’ and the inmates’ lives.
+Pups in Prison seeks to improve the well being of rescue dogs and prisoners by bringing together shelter dogs and juveniles serving adult sentences to make a positive difference in both the dogs’ and the inmates’ lives.
 The program is a collaboration between HeartBound Ministries, Monroe County Animal Control, and Burruss Correctional Training Center in Forsyth, Georgia.

 PUPS IN PRISON